One-to-One Support

 This full-day event is offered once a year and is designed to support members in learning necessary skills to obtain their dreams and life goals.
 FAM uses a curriculum designed by and for foster alumni that guides participants through specific exercises and activities while also connecting and having fun.

-Teen Group
+Empower Yourself Teen Group

 This eight-week course is offered during the school year and is available to those currently in foster care or kinship care.
 The course is designed to help identify their goals, understand themselves better, and set up a support system.
 Topics include developing healthy relationships, setting boundaries, practicing self-care, learning self-advocacy, and goal-planning for the future.

-This group is for foster alumni who are pregnant, parenting, or have adult children.
+This group is for foster alumni moms who are pregnant, parenting, or have adult children.
 This ongoing community group is focused on supporting each other by building relationships, sharing parenting tips and the fellowship of meeting together in-person.
 Every other meeting includes kids and activities for parents to do with their child(ren).